 But military hardware was not the only aid supplied by the United States.
 This CJ-3B in use by the agricultural development agency STICA (Service Técnico Interamericano de Coooperación Agricola was probably provided by the US.
 The lady is making good use of the ventilating windshield.

 Parts were also imported.
-This photo found by Julio Segura shows the parts showroom of a Willys dealer on Central Avenue in San José in 1964.
+This photo found by Julio Segura shows the parts showroom of a Willys dealer on the corner of Central Street and 2nd Avenue in San José, circa 1966-67.

 A recent CJ-3B restoration is by Jose Soto, who told us in 2017: "I found this Jeep on a farm on the border with Panama in terrible condition.
 After 2 years I had it running and in good condition.
 It is impossible to go anywhere unnoticed; I'm proud to be the owner of this iconic vehicle."